scottmuc/scottmuc.github.com/source/_posts/2017-03-06-valuable-links-tls.markdown

 [https-link]: https://en.wikipedia.org/wiki/HTTPS
 [first-few-seconds]: http://www.moserware.com/2009/06/first-few-milliseconds-of-https.html

-## What Are Certificates?

-## I Keep Hearing About Exploits
+## How Do Things Go Wrong?

-The following video by [Moxie Marlinspike][moxie-website] is told at a nice slow pace on how security can break down.
+The following video by [Moxie Marlinspike][moxie-website] is told at a nice slow pace on how certificates can break down.
 It's a good reminder to be humble when dealing with these complex security tools.
-It really helps if you understand the basics of certificates and the protocols that apply.
+I tend to rewatch this video after reading the above articles.
+If I can follow the video, then I've chunked enough knowledge to move on.

 {% youtube ibF36Yyeehw %}